jaantollander/masters-thesis/content/20_background.md

 ### Storage areas
 In the file system, each storage area has a dedicated directory.
-The global file system (Lustre) is shared across *home*, *project*, and *scratch* storage areas with different uses and quotas.
+The global file system (Lustre) is shared across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.

 *home*
 : area is intended for storing personal data and configuration files.
-In the file system, it resides at `/home/<user>` available via the `$HOME` variable and has a default quota of 10 GiB per user.
+In the file system, it resides at `/home/<user>` available via the `$HOME` variable and has a default quota of 10 GB per user.

 *projappl*
 : area is intended for storing project-specific application files such as compiled libraries.
-It resides at `/projappl/<project>` and has a default quota of 50 GiB per project.
+It resides at `/projappl/<project>` and has a default quota of 50 GB per project.

 *scratch*
 : area is intended for short-term storage (90 days) of data used in the cluster.
-It resides at `/scratch/<project>` and has a default quota of 1 TiB per project.
+It resides at `/scratch/<project>` and has a default quota of 1 TB per project.

 The fast local storage, mounted on a local SSD, is called *tmp* or *local scratch*.
 It is intended as temporary file storage for I/O heavy operations.